 - Tampering with your electronic monitoring anklet.

-If your probation officer or law enforcement suspects you violated probation, they will inform the court.
+If your probation officer or law enforcement suspect you violated probation, they will inform the court.
 The Nevada judge may then issue a bench warrant for your arrest and keep you in custody until your probation revocation hearing.1

 You are entitled to a court hearing – a probation revocation hearing – to contest allegations that you violated your probation.

 Probation violation hearings resemble trials in that you can testify on your behalf, cross-examine witnesses, admit evidence, and be represented by a criminal defense lawyer.
-But there is one big difference between probation revocation hearings and criminal trials.
+However, there is one big difference between probation revocation hearings and criminal trials.

 Otherwise, parole and probation operate similarly since they allow you to remain out of custody but with strict rules.